dl-tg/reddit-post-exporter/README.md

 ### Notes
-If you want to know what each key in comment/post JSON means, read [here](https://www.reddit.com/dev/api/)
+If you want to know what each key in comment/post JSON means, read [here](https://www.reddit.com/dev/api/) 21 March 2023 - Refactor of code.
+God damn you, "merge branch of *"

 ## Prerequisites
 - Go